SysKitTeam/docs-point/docs/faq/orphaned-users.md

 ---
-description: This article provides a detailed explanation of how orphaned users are seen in Syskit Point.
+description: This article provides a detailed explanation of how orphaned users appear in Syskit Point.
 ---

 # Orphaned Users